Eight Bit (studio)

 Eightbit co., Ltd. (株式会社エイトビット, Kabushiki-gaisha Eitobitto), also known as or 8bit for short, is a Japanese animation studio established in September 2008 by former Satelight members.

-On June 8, 2020, it was announced that Eight Bit had entered a partnership with Bandai Namco to create multiple anime productions.
+On June 8, 2020, it was announced that Eight Bit had entered a partnership with Bandai Namco Arts to create multiple anime productions.
 Their first project was Season 2 of The Slime Diaries: That Time I Got Reincarnated as a Slime.

 On November 1, 2021, Eight Bit opened a new studio in the Niigata Prefecture.

 On April 1, 2024, Eight Bit became a wholly owned subsidiary of Bandai Namco Filmworks.